-MIDAS implements MI with the aid of artificial neural networks, a concept inspired by the structure of the human brain that has been used to enhance the accuracy and efficiency of a wide array of computational tasks, from speech recognition to image processing.
-A neural network consists of a series of nested nonlinear functions usually depicted as a set of interconnected nodes organized in layers.
+MIDAS implements MI with the aid of artificial neural networks, a concept inspired by the structure of the human brain that has been used to enhance the accuracy and efficiency of a wide array of computational tasks [4] A neural network consists of a series of nested nonlinear functions usually depicted as interconnected nodes organized in layers.
 Input data are fed into the network through an input layer, processed by nodes in one or more hidden layers, and returned via nodes in an output layer.
-The defining feature of "deep" neural networks is the existence of multiple hidden layers.

-To more precisely describe neural network models, we adopt the linear algebraic notation typically used in the machine learning literature: italicized upper-case symbols denote random vectors (e.g., X); bold lower-case symbols ( $\mathbf{x}$ ) denote ordinary column vectors, i.e., realizations of random vectors; bold upper-case symbols (e.g., $\mathbf{W}$ ) denote matrices; and superscripts in parentheses index hidden layers of a neural network.
-Although less familiar to social scientists, this notation allows for simpler and more concise expression of deeply nested multilevel models.
-7
+To more precisely describe these models, we adopt the linear algebraic notation typically used in the machine learning literature, which allows for concise expression of deeply nested functions: italicized upper-case symbols denote random vectors (e.g., X); bold lower-case symbols (x) denote ordinary column vectors, i.e., realizations of random vectors; bold upper-case symbols denote matrices, with $\mathbf{D} = {\mathbf{D}{obs}, \mathbf{D}{mis}}$ denoting a dataset in which $\mathbf{D}{obs}$ is observed and $\mathbf{D}{mis}$ is missing; and superscripts in parentheses index hidden layers of a network.

-If $h \in \{1, 2, ..., H\}$ index hidden layers of the network, the model for a "forward pass" - or computation of output values given input data - through layer h is:
+The model for a "forward pass" - or computation of output values given input data -